 Specialty: Advanced Networking, Data Analytics, Machine Learning

 A typical pathway to AWS certification is first enrolling in an AWS training course and studying for the certification exam.
-In preparation, consider reading AWS whitepapers because they contain valuable information about the exam.
-These exams require much hard work, dedication, and practice.
-Practice exams available online may ease your worries about taking the actual exam.
-Once you feel that you’re ready, you can schedule the exam.
+In preparation, consider reading AWS white papers or exam guides because they contain valuable information about the exam.
+These exams require dedication and practice.
+Practice exams and online courses may ease your worries about taking the actual exam.
+Once you feel that you’re ready, it's time to schedule the exam.

 The foundational certificate requires basic knowledge of IT services and how they are used in the AWS platform and a minimum of six months' work experience with AWS cloud systems in a sales, managerial, purchase, technical, or financial capacity.
 Other senior-level certifications can require passing other exams, work experience, or additional criteria.
 In some cases, you may need to demonstrate proficiency in a high-level programming language and the ability to create functioning applications that involve AWS components.